 Keep your refrigerator at 35 to 38 degrees Fahrenheit.
 Refer to the product manual for appropriate temperature ranges for coolers.

 - Place your fridge in a cool place.

-Position your refrigerator away from a heat source such as an oven, a dishwasher, or direct sunlight from a window.
+Position your refrigerator or cooler away from a heat source such as an oven, a dishwasher, or direct sunlight from a window.

 - Allow air circulation behind the fridge.

-Leave a few inches between the wall and the refrigerator, and keep the condenser coils clean if you have an older model.
+Leave a few inches between the wall and the refrigerator or cooler, and keep the condenser coils clean if you have an older model.
 Read the user’s manual to learn how to safely clean coils.
 Coil cleaning brushes can be purchased at most hardware stores.

 - Check the door seals.

-Make sure the refrigerator seals around the door are airtight.
+Make sure the seals around the door are airtight.
 If not, replace them.

 - Keep the door closed.

 Consider what type of refrigerant different models use.
-Some refrigerants are better than others when it comes to Global Warming Potential (i.e. the degree to which they contribute to global warming when released into the air).
+Some refrigerants are better than others when it comes to Global Warming Potential (GWP), i.e., the degree to which they contribute to global warming when released into the air.
 R-600a and R-441a are low GWP refrigerants.
-While information on refrigerant type is somewhat limited, available information on ENERGY STAR certified residential refrigerator and freezer models is compiled here.
+While information on refrigerant type is somewhat limited for older models, many new models provide the refrigerant type.
+Available information on ENERGY STAR certified consumer refrigeration product models is compiled here.